skypilot-org/skypilot/docs/source/cloud-setup/cloud-permissions/kubernetes.rst

     # Namespaced role for the service account
     # Required for creating pods, services and other necessary resources in the namespace.
-    # Note these permissions only apply in the namespace where SkyPilot is deployed.
+    # Note these permissions only apply in the namespace where SkyPilot is deployed, and the namespace can be changed below.
     kind: Role
     apiVersion: rbac.authorization.k8s.io/v1
     metadata:
       name: sky-sa-role
-        namespace: default
+      namespace: default  # Change to your namespace if using a different one.
     rules:
       - apiGroups: ["*"]
         resources: ["*"]